Reduce Pet Fear

 For the happy visits, it is helpful if you bring along your dog’s favorite treats, favorite toy, or whatever makes them most comfortable (bed, blanket).
 We want to build a positive association with being at the hospital.
 Then, when your dog returns for their examination, you may bring along those favorite treats and toys so that hopefully it can be just as fun as their happy visits.

 When you arrive for your happy visit, consider leaving your dog in the car (weather permitting) while you are checking in, or call us from your cell phone to let us know that you have arrived.
 It is also encouraged to bring your pet in hungry (if medically able).
 That way one of our team members can have a room and everything ready to go when you enter the building.
 By avoiding the waiting room, we also avoid triggers and potentially stressful events, such as loud noises and strange smells.
+We also team members who are Fear Free certified that will make sure to always implement fear-free techniques.

 A happy visit should be scheduled in advance in order to allow our team to spend time with your dog.